khkim3/khkim3.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Kihyun, a 5th-year PhD student in MIT EECS.
-My research focuses on developing intelligent decision-making systems (or AI agents) in a data-driven way, with an emphasis on **reinforcement learning** (e.g., reward learning, imitation learning) and **control theory** (e.g., stochastic optimal control, distributionally robust control).
+My research focuses on developing reliable AI systems using data-driven approaches, with an emphasis on **reinforcement learning** (reward learning, imitation learning), **AI alignment** (preference-based RL, LLM fine-tuning), **control** (stochastic optimal control, distributionally robust control), and **game theory** (social choice theory, mechanism design).

-Recently, I have been exploring **preference-based RL** (e.g., RLHF, DPO) to align decision-making systems, particularly LLMs, with diverse human behaviors and preferences.

 I am affiliated with MIT LIDS and am fortunate to be co-advised by *Prof. Asuman Ozdaglar* and *Prof. Pablo Parrilo*.
 Before joining MIT, I worked with *Prof. Insoon Yang* at Seoul National University, where I had the wonderful opportunity to deepen my theoretical background.

-My research interests span the theoretical foundations of machine learning, optimization, and AI alignment.
+My research interests span the theoretical foundations of machine learning and optimization.
 Feel free to reach out if you share similar interests!

 ## Recent News

 - *Jun.
-2025*: Started a ML research internship at Adobe Research*.
+2025*: Started a ML research internship at Adobe Research (project: reinforcement learning for LLM agents in a painting environment).
 - *Oct.
 2024*: Presented my work on *offline inverse RL and RLHF* at an invited session at the *2024 INFORMS Annual Meeting*.
 - *Sep.
 2024*: Began TA for the graduate-level RL course *6.7920 Reinforcement Learning: Foundations and Methods* at MIT.
 - *Jun.
 2024*: Started a ML research internship with the *Advanced ML Lab* at LG AI Research.